Living History Museum

 Organized by artist Dread Scott

-The revolutionaries marched downriver recruiting additional slaves as they headed towards New Orleans.
-By January 9th, word of the revolt reached down river plantations, and residents fled to Destrehan Plantation for safety.
-On January 10th, a detachment of troops under the command of General Wade Hampton encountered the revolutionaries at Fortier Plantation, present-day Jefferson Parish, City of Kenner.
+The revolutionaries then marched downriver, recruiting more slaves as they went toward New Orleans.
+By January 9, news of the revolt reached nearby plantations, and residents sought refuge at Destrehan Plantation.
+On January 10, General Wade Hampton and his troops confronted the rebels at Fortier Plantation (now part of Kenner, Jefferson Parish).

-The rebel force split into three groups, some going north toward the lake, others upriver with Charles, and the rest downriver.
-The downriver group was stopped at Ormond Plantation, and the upriver group was stopped in Kenner at Henderson Plantation.
-At 4:00 a.m.
-Saturday, January 12, 1811, in the swamps behind the Picou and Trouard Plantations, Charles was captured and brutally killed by detachments led by Deslondes, his owner, and Picou.
+The rebels split into three groups: one heading north toward the lake, another upriver with Charles, and the third downriver.
+The downriver group was stopped at Ormond Plantation, while the upriver group was halted at Henderson Plantation in Kenner.
+On the morning of January 12, 1811, Charles was captured in the swamps behind the Picou and Trouard Plantations.
+He was brutally killed by soldiers led by his owner, Deslondes, and Picou.

 To access trail information and a free audio download, narrated by actor and New Orleans native Wendell Pierce, visit: https://www.the1811slaverevolt.com